SamuelNoesslboeck/syact/docs/getting_started.md

         R_ROLL
     );

-    // Now we write the `LinkedData` to our component.
-The `LinkedData` is often data that is the same for
+    // Now we write the `CompData` to our component.
+The `CompData` is often data that is the same for
     // all components, e.g. supply voltage
-    conv.write_link(LinkedData {
+    conv.write_data(CompData {
         u: 12.0,        // Voltage
         s_f: 1.5        // Safety factor, the higher the factor, the safer is the stepper to not jump over steps,
                         // however the performance suffers from very high safety factors